 WWT replicated organization's environment in ATC to provide real-world test value

 WWT’s Advanced Technology Center was used to mimic the organization’s existing and contemplated network topology and develop lab test cases.
 This was a highly complex design, and in fact, we don’t believe any other VAR or even Cisco has constructed a stretched fabric instance of ACI.

-During this 8-week engagement, we created a full active-active stretched fabric ACI within the ATC’s next-generation data center environment.
+During this eight-week engagement, we created a full active-active stretched fabric ACI within the Advanced Technology Center.

 The POC was highly customized, as our stretched fabric approach was the first of its kind.
 WWT had been working with Cisco for more than two years as ACI was developed, so we have developed considerable expertise.
-In fact, WWT’s Joe Weber produced the industry’s first white paper on the topic of stretched fabric.
+In fact, WWT produced the industry’s first white paper on the topic of stretched fabric.